semdial2026/semdial2026.github.io/_pages/venue_travel_accomodation.md

 ## Conference dinner venue

-The conference dinner will take place at [Place 3](https://lboro.ac.uk 'Link to website of place 3').
-The address is...
+The conference dinner venue is TBC. <!-- [Place 3](https://lboro.ac.uk 'Link to website of place 3').
+The address is...-->

 <!--<iframe width="600" height="400" src="https://www.openstreetmap.org/export/embed.html?bbox=8.525814414024355%2C52.01911569175116%2C8.53343188762665%2C52.0211954340539&amp;layer=mapnik&amp;marker=52.02015530002795%2C8.529621899999938" style="border: 1px solid black"></iframe><br/><small><a href="https://www.openstreetmap.org/?mlat=52.020155&amp;mlon=8.529622#map=19/52.020155/8.529622&amp;layers=N">View larger map</a></small>-->

 ## What to do in Loughborough

-Good luck.
+Loughborough is a small market town with beautiful surrounding countryside.
+You can visit cafés, loads of traditional British pubs and a variety of restaurants, all within a 15-minute walk of the University Campus.

-In the evenings, Loughborough has several restaurants, vape shops, and nail bars.
+For a walk in the beautiful Leicestershire countryside, it's a 40-minute hike to [The Outwoods](https://www.charnwood.gov.uk/pages/outwoodsinformation), [Beacon Hill](https://leicscountryparks.org.uk/parks/beacon-hill/), or if you're feeling a little more adventurous, take the bus (or drive) to [Bradgate Park](https://www.bradgatepark.org/).

-For more tips try the [Visit Leicester website](https://visitleicester.info/point-of-interest/loughborough-a-market-town/).
+For more tips try the [visit Leicestershire website](https://visitleicester.info/point-of-interest/loughborough-a-market-town/).